geebioso/VDGLM/README.md

 			`wb_view contrasts.spec`
 		* Create a scene file with the name cohens_d_whs26_[threshsize].scene.
  Thresh size much match Cohen’s d: {small:0.2, medium:0.5, large:0.8}
-			* click the movie click board in workbench
+			* Click the movie click board in workbench
-			* for each MAP in workbench add a new scene, click add window
+			* For each map in workbench add a new scene, click add window to see the image information.
+Make sure that the Name of the scene matches the name of the map.
-    7) Once you have saved all the scene files, you can print images using to image commands as follows: `source wb_cont_to_image.bash`
+    7) Once you have saved all the scene files, you can print images using to image commands as follows: `source wb_cont_to_image.bash`.
+Images will be saved in the image directory.

 # Examples